aiHelpmate/Bilingual-sentiment-analysis/README.md

 It will help you better understand the principles of machine translation and sentiment analysis based on comparative methods and mathematical principles, and understand both Seq2Seq and LSTM models.

-It should be noted that this essay only analyzes the positive and negative in the emotion analysis, you can improve according to your own ability.
+It should be noted that this essay only analyzes the positive and negative in the sentiment analysis, you can improve according to your own ability.